previsionio/prevision-python/docs/source/getting_started.rst

  - (optional) a metric type
  - (optional) a training config

-In particular the ``time_window`` parameters defines the period in the past that you have for each prediction, and the forecast.
+In particular the ``time_window`` parameter defines the period in the past that you have for each prediction, and the period in the future that you want to predict:

 .. code-block:: python